German students defy coronavirus to study abroad | DW | 28.08.2020

 The DAAD estimates that because of the pandemic more students will choose to stay in Germany.
 Statistics compiled by the British Council show that fewer EU students, including Germans, are heading to the UK this fall — but that trend may have more to do with increased student fees owing to Brexit than the pandemic.

-"Fundamentally, the ERASMUS program is going ahead as planned in the fall semester," says Michael Flacke of the German Academic Exchange Program (DAAD).
-"We still have a large number of applicants and interest — but of course we cannot predict how student life will look in each European country in the case of fresh coronavirus restrictions."
+"Fundamentally, the ERASMUS program is going ahead as planned in the fall semester," says Michael Flacke of DAAD.
+"We still have a large number of applicants and interest — but, of course, we cannot predict how student life will look in each European country in the case of fresh coronavirus restrictions."

-And many university exchanges to the US are canceled — Flacke said fewer German students will be leaving Europe.
+And many university exchanges to the US have been canceled — Flacke said fewer German students will be leaving Europe.

 But even for German students abroad for whom visas and funding are already secured, the situation is not any more transparent.